 Session fees are supported by Medicare if you have a Mental Health Care Plan from your GP, psychiatrist or paediatrician.
 You may be eligible for 10 individual sessions and 10 group sessions in a calendar year.
 Your referring doctor will assess your progress after the first 6 individual sessions.
 Your private health insurance may also pay costs, please contact your provider to find out what you are covered for.

-I hold an articulated PhD/Master of Educational and Developmental Psychology (2017, Monash University).
-I hold first-class Honours (Psychology) and a Bachelor of Behavioural Neuroscience (2010, Monash University).
-I am a member of the Australian Psychological Society and the International Association of Workplace Bullying and Trauma, a registered WorkSafe psychologist and a FaHCSIA service provider.
+I graduated from Monash University with a PhD/Master of Educational and Developmental Psychology (2017), after achieving first-class Honours (Psychology) in a Bachelor of Behavioural Neuroscience (2010).
+I am a member of the Australian Psychological Society and the International Association of Workplace Bullying and Trauma and a registered WorkSafe psychologist.

 I see people in various modes and a referral is not required to see me (unless a Medicare rebate is applicable).
 I have rooms in North-East Melbourne and I also provide telehealth or remote psychology – telephone and online video-conferencing psychology services.
 Contact me to see if we’re a good fit for each other.